jupyterlab/frontends-team-compass/docs/surveys/2020-jupyterlab-survey.md

     - Horovod.
     - Kubeflow.
     - Elyra.
-    - Workflow - Snakemake.
+    - Snakemake.
-    - Workflow - Papermill.
+    - Papermill.
-    - Workflow - Nextflow, WDL, CWL.
+    - CWL, Nextflow, and/ or WDL.
-    - Workflow - Apache Airflow.
+    - Apache Airflow.
+    - Prefect.
-    - Workflow - Cloud service (e.g. AWS Batch).
+    - Cloud pipelines (e.g. AWS Batch).
-    - Service - Cloud Queries (e.g. AWS Presto, AWS Athena).
+    - Cloud queries (e.g. AWS Presto, AWS Athena).
     - Other (please specify).

 15. Do you experience these problems with scale in Jupyter?